Skip to main content

 Virtualized Servers

-Performance can vary greatly based on hardware, configuration, and utilization.
-All systems should conform to Microsoft’s Best Practices.
 VM environments may increase RAM and CPU requirements.
+Performance may vary based on hardware, configuration, and utilization.
+All systems should follow Microsoft’s Best Practices.

 Microsoft® Active Directory

-• Cloud-Hosted, Not TeleTracking IQ® Enabled deployment option with LDAP port open through firewal and using site to site VPN.
+• Cloud-Hosted, Not TeleTracking IQ® Enabled (with LDAP port open via firewall and site-to-site VPN)

-• On-Premise, TeleTracking IQ® Enabled deployment option with Azure connect.
+• On-Premise, TeleTracking IQ® Enabled (with Azure Connect)

 Website Encryption

-Secure Socket Layer is optional but strongly recommended for the Capacity Management Suite® solution versions 2022.02 and earlier.
-Secure Socket Layer is required for the Capacity Management Suite® solution v2022.03 and later.
+• SSL is optional but strongly recommended for Capacity Management Suite® solution versions 2022.02 and earlier

 Network